zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 The official Zeppe-Lin repositories, following this one-collection-per-repository approach, include:

-- pkgsrc-core.git: Core packages for a minimal system.
+- `pkgsrc-core.git`: Core packages for a minimal system.
-- pkgsrc-system.git: Utilities and system-specific tools.
+- `pkgsrc-system.git`: Utilities and system-specific tools.
-- pkgsrc-xorg.git: X Window System and related tools.
+- `pkgsrc-xorg.git`: X Window System and related tools.
-- pkgsrc-desktop.git: Desktop applications.
+- `pkgsrc-desktop.git`: Desktop applications.

 Repositories ensure that collections are both modular and manageable, allowing users to selectively clone only the collections they need.